digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 contain any valid Canton Console commands.
 A bootstrap script is passed via the ``--bootstrap`` CLI argument when starting Canton.
 By convention, we use a ``.canton`` file ending.

-For example, the bootstrap script to connect the participant nodes to the local domain and ping participant1 from participant2 (see :ref:`Starting and Connecting The Nodes <connecting-the-nodes>`) is:
+For example, the bootstrap script to connect the participant nodes to the local sync domain and ping participant1 from participant2 (see :ref:`Starting and Connecting The Nodes <connecting-the-nodes>`) is:

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/01-simple-topology/simple-ping.canton